Learn About Our Mission

 Address.

-Though most people may be afraid to report a heroin overdose because the drug is illegal, most state laws protect you from arrest if you seek emergency help for an overdose, so do not hesitate to seek help for a loved one.
+Many people fear reporting a heroin overdose because the drug is illegal.
+However, most state laws protect you from arrest if you seek emergency help.
+So, do not hesitate to get help for a loved one.

 Secondly, pay close attention to the victim and possibly call for an intervention: